Power of Attorney Pointers

 Also, banks are really tightening down on powers of attorney.
 Banks are getting picky about what they’ll accept.
 The bank may be skeptical of a power of attorney that was signed years ago.
 As such, it may be a good idea to re-sign your power of attorney every six months or every year.

-In fact, you should ask your bank if they will even acknowledge a power of attorney.
+You should ask your bank if they will even acknowledge a power of attorney.
 You don’t have to wait to find out whether or not your bank will accept your power of attorney; ask now, and if they won’t honor it, consider moving to a bank that will.
+Ask them how they treat powers of attorney and ask what difficulties your agent might have with them when it comes to actually use the power of attorney.

 Make your power of attorney “durable.”
 A durable power of attorney will continue to have legal effect after you’re incapacitated.
 This is important, because, by default Texas law, a power of attorney automatically becomes ineffective upon incapacity.
 Special wording must be added to make the power of attorney durable.